Skip to Content

 There is not any milkweed within my plot.
 Can I or should I select another plot?

 Please continue to monitor your site even if there is no milkweed.
 IMMP's strength lies in its random selection process, and a site with no milkweed may be an accurate representation of habitat in that area.
 The site may still be of value to adult monarchs if other nectar resources are present.
 Additionally, over time, milkweed may appear or spread on site, and your monitoring can help us track this change over time.
-If you are very interested in Activity 2 (Monarch Egg & Larva Survey), consider monitoring an additional site.
-You can self-select a site with a known milkweed population and register it here.
+If you are very interested in Activity 2 (Monarch Egg & Larva Survey), consider monitoring an additional self-selected site.

 What if my transects and subplots aren't in the exact same spot each time?
 Do I need to stake each subplot location?